kn0wmad/monerod-startos/README.md

-# Wrapper for Monerod
+# Wrapper for Monero

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+This project wraps Monero for EmbassyOS.
+Monero is a private, secure, untraceable, decentralised digital currency.
+You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

 ## Dependencies